 “’I will love you when times are good or bad.
 I will cherish you even if I am upset with you.
 Plus I will honor you at all times.
 I will never be disloyal to you.
 And I mean this forever.
 So help me God.’”

-A Three Strand Marital Toughness
+A Three Strand Toughness to Marriage Demands

 In our marriage, we have made the unswerving determination that NOTHING is going to separate us — “so help us God.”
 As a result, our relationship continues to grow healthier and more satisfying each year.